PierreSenellart/provsql/doc/source/user/configuration.rst

 .. _provsql-verbose-level:

 ``provsql.verbose_level`` (default: ``0``)
-    Controls the verbosity of ProvSQL diagnostic messages. ``0`` is silent.
+    Controls the verbosity of ProvSQL diagnostic messages. ``0`` is silent; ``1``–``9`` enable informational messages, ``10``–``100``
-    The meaningful thresholds are:
+    debug information.
+Thresholds include:

+    * **≥ 1** – report the safe-query / inversion-free certificate
+      attached to a rewritten query.
+    * **≥ 5** – evaluator informational messages: approximation
+      guarantees of sampling-based probability methods,
+      comparator-resolution summaries, reasons for declining the
+      safe-query rewrite.
+    * **≥ 10** – route notices from the SQL-level evaluators (e.g. a
+      notice when the reachability route falls back to the generic path).
     * **≥ 20** – print the rewritten SQL query before and after provenance
       rewriting (requires PostgreSQL ≥ 15); print the Tseytin circuit and compiled d-DNNF filenames during knowledge compilation; report which d-DNNF method was chosen (direct interpretation, tree decomposition, or external compilation) and its gate count; keep all intermediate temporary files (Tseytin, d-DNNF, DOT) instead of deleting them.
+    * **≥ 25** – report the gate count of a d-DNNF obtained by tree decomposition.
+    * **≥ 30** – internal debug traces of the probability evaluators
+      and the safe-query detector.
     * **≥ 40** – also print the time spent by the planner on rewriting.
     * **≥ 50** – also print the full internal parse-tree representation of
-      the query before and after rewriting.
+      the query before and after rewriting, and the probability method-chooser's cost-calibration notices.

 ``provsql.aggtoken_text_as_uuid`` (default: ``off``)
     Controls how an ``agg_token`` cell renders as text.
 By default the